LucasWaelti/kalibr-wiki/Bag-format.md

 All applications in Kalibr use ROS bags as a source for its sensor data (image and IMU).

-##Using image files and IMU csv files
+##Can I use image files and IMU data as CSV files?
 A bagcreater script is provided to use image files and/or IMU data for the calibration

 ###bagcreater